lcasarini/PKequal/README.md

 halofit_ppf_pke.f90 in the camb directory with the halofit_ppf.f90.

-1.2 - compile the code, including halofit_ppf_pke.f90 and the original equations_ppf.f90 conforming the Makefile_main, as usual when you use CAMB with PPF module.
+1.2 - compile the code, including halofit_ppf_pke.f90 and the original equations_ppf.f90 conforming with the Makefile_main, as usual when you use CAMB with PPF module.

 2 - with FrankenEmu: